gotchoices/appeus/agent-rules/consolidations.md

   - needs / usedBy: list related namespaces/screens when relevant
   - dependsOn: exact file paths read (stories/specs/navigation/global/screens/index)
   - depHashes: sha256(content) per dependsOn file

+Where used
+- Scripts use these fields to compute staleness and dependency graphs.
+RN generated files should embed AppeusMeta with dependsOn/depHashes for end-to-end tracking.